-To view BTEventDBReaper arguments, run the following command:
+To view BTEventDBReaper arguments, execute the following command:

-C:\Program Files\BeyondTrust\PBIS\Enterprise\DBUtilities>BTEventDBReaper /?
+C:\Program Files\BeyondTrust\PBIS\Enterprise>BTEventDBReaper /?

 Option Description /?
 Displays help. /gui Opens a GUI where you can set the database provider and connection string.
 Use as an alternative to command-line. /d PROVIDER Sets the database provider: System.Data.SqlClient for SQL Server (default) /c DBSTRING Sets the database connection string to connect to the BeyondTrust database. /f NUMBER Sets the earliest record ID that should be copied when the agent runs.
 Use this parameter with caution.
-The If parameter is used to control the point at which the first event in the local collector database is written to the central AD Bridge database.
-Under normal circumstances, it should not be necessary to set this parameter. /r Refreshes the agent with new registry settings.
-Is Shows the current status. /debug Runs as command line application with logging.
+The I f parameter is used to control the point at which the first event in the local collector database is written to the central AD Bridge Enterprise database.
+Under normal circumstances, it should not be necessary to set this parameter. /r Refreshes the agent with new registry settings. /s Shows the current status. /debug Runs as command line application with logging.

 Any parameters set from the command line take effect the next time the BTEventDBReaper runs.
-To apply the settings immediately, run BTEventDBReaper with the /r argument.
+To apply the settings immediately, run BTEventDBReaper with the Ir argument.

-To display the current configuration settings for the service, use the /s option:
+The /s option is used to display the current configuration settings for the service: